obin-odayo/SoGA/docs/dev/dev.md

         Maximum: 0.333468983
         Average: 0.023906429

 Question 3.
-Given the iilast `num` countries below the average for `category`.
+Given the last `num` countries below the average for `category`.
 What country is the median in that set?

     * Algorithms: selection sort, average, count